 - A contract seller who intentionally provides inaccurate information regarding the matter that is being disclosed; and

-- Using deception with intent to defraud states a child that is expected to be due from another’s pregnancy or your own that they may be available for adoption.
+- Using deception with intent to defraud states a child that is expected to be due from another’s pregnancy or your own that may be available for adoption.

 Penalties for Fraudulent Crimes in Iowa

 The penalties for the offense are determined by the value of the property or money stolen.
 These consequences are divided into five degrees based on the monetary amount that was defrauded.
-The sentencing for these crimes can range between a simple misdemeanor to a serious high-class felony depending on the circumstances.
+The sentencing for these crimes can range from a simple misdemeanor to a serious high-class felony depending on the circumstances.